koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 > NOTE: The new playbooks in 2.4.0 are made to handle multi-node deployments.
 We will be able to deploy several machines at the same time.
 Generate a hosts.ini file that so ansible knows where to deploy things sudo vi /etc/rocknsm/hosts.ini

-> NOTE: If not already done, then log into every server that rock will be deployed to so that the key can be added to the ssh hosts file.
+> NOTE: If not already done, then log into every server that rock will be deployed so that the key can be added to the ssh hosts file.

 - Insert the following text.
 These will tell the script what to deploy and where